mesosphere/dcosdev/README.md

      |- resource.json
 ```

+`dcosdev up` will also upload the templates to the asset repository.
+You will have to configure the uri to the template in the *resource.json* file, and have a fetch statement in the *marathon.json.mustache*.

 #### custom scheduler

 Use the following command to add gradle and java resources to your project for custom scheduler development.